gavintapp/magda/doc/roadmap.md

 ## Current Priorities June 2018 - June 2019

 **APIification**: The ability to turn well-formatted datasets into RESTful APIs - this is something that's already offered by CKAN and is depended upon by users of data.gov.au.
-This may mean replicating how CKAN does it - ingesting the data into a single database and running queries on it - or adopting an AWS Lambda-esque approach where we spin up containers on demand to server requests.
+This may mean replicating how CKAN does it - ingesting the data into a single database and running queries on it - or adopting an AWS Lambda-esque approach where we spin up containers on demand to serve requests.

 **API Documentation**: Currently only the registry API has any documentation and this is often down - an effort needs to be made to clean this up.